- 1 cup fresh Italian (flat-leaf) parsley leaves

 Step 2 In 10-inch nonstick skillet, heat oil over medium heat.
 Add chicken; cook 7 to 9 minutes, stirring occasionally, until brown on both sides.
 Stir in taco seasoning mix and water.
 Cook 2 to 3 minutes, stirring occasionally, until chicken is no longer pink in center and mixture is thickened.

-Step 3 While chicken is cooking, heat boats, and assemble remaining ingredients.
-Divide spinach among boats; add chicken mixture, chimichurri, cheese and radishes.
+Step 3 While chicken is cooking, heat bowls, and assemble remaining ingredients.
+Divide spinach among bowls; add chicken mixture, chimichurri, cheese and radishes.

 NutritionCalories330(Calories from Fat200),Total Fat22g(Saturated Fat4 1/2g,Trans Fat0g),Cholesterol40mgSodium540mgTotal Carbohydrate16g(Dietary Fiber1g Sugars1g),Protein16g;% Daily Value*:Vitamin A50%;Vitamin C15%;Calcium10%;Iron15%; Exchanges:1 Starch; 0 Fruit; 0 Other Carbohydrate; 0 Skim Milk; 0 Low-Fat Milk; 0 Milk; 1/2 Vegetable; 0 Very Lean Meat; 1 1/2 Lean Meat; 0 High-Fat Meat; 3 1/2 Fat; Carbohydrate Choices:1

 *Percent Daily Values are based on a 2,000 calorie diet.